 How to Apply

-Before beginning the application process for the NCPS credential, please download and carefully review the current version of the NCPS Credential Standards and Requirements Table.
+Before beginning the application process for the NCPS credential, please download and carefully review the NCPS Certification Standards and Requirements.
+All application activities occur online.

-- Provide mandatory forms to eligible people to complete and submit to FCB on your behalf.
+- Provide mandatory forms to eligible people to complete and submit on your behalf.